About the Nittany Lion Wrestling Club

 Olympic Regional Training Center

 The Nittany Lion Wrestling Club's goal is to be the premier wrestling club in the United States, and the NLWC is well on its way to achieving this goal.
-USA Wrestling has designated the Nittany Lion Wrestling Club as an U.S. Olympic Regional Training Center with practices held in the Penn State Wrestling Room in the Lorenzo Wrestling Complex.
+USA Wrestling, the national governing organization for the sport of amateur wrestling, has designated Penn State University as a U.S. Olympic Regional Training Center with practices held in the Penn State Wrestling Room in the Lorenzo Wrestling Complex.
+The NLWC supports wrestling at all levels but focuses on the Olympic Development of the athletes who train and the Olympic Regional Training Center.

 The Regional Training Center Coaching staff is comprised of Cael Sanderson, Cody Sanderson, Casey Cunningham, and Jake Varner.
 Also with the recent additions Mark McKnight and Eric Thompson to the NLWC coaching staff.
 The coaches have recruited elite wrestlers from around the U.S. to live in Central Pennsylvania and train at the NLWC’s Olympic Regional Training Center.This program is known as the NLWC Resident Athlete Program, and it is designed to provide the coaching, training environment, and financial support necessary for these individuals to compete for and win Olympic and World Championships.